Thank you for reading our post, please rate this article at the end.

 What does 15 lb test mean?

-Pound test, also known as line test, refers to the fishing line’s strength in terms of pounds.
-This is defined as the most weight that a particular line can hold before breaking.
-For example, if a fishing line is labeled as 20 lb test then this means that the fishing can hold up to 20 lbs without breaking.
+in terms of pounds.
+This is defined as the maximum weight that a particular line can hold before breaking.
+For example, if a fishing line is labeled as 20 lb test, then this means that the fishing line can hold up to 20 lbs without breaking.

 Can you put fishing line on backward?

-You can definitely put line on going in the wrong direction.
+You can definitely put a line on going in the wrong direction.
 If you search the archives, you’ll find a bunch of “how to spool” threads.
 Basically, lay the spool on the floor and wind a few feet of line on.
 If the line looks “coily” as you do this, flip the spool over and try it that way.

 Is braided line weaker than mono?

-Braid is much more sensitive than mono or fluorocarbon so bites are easily felt and hookups are firm. … When using fluorocarbon, be sure that all hooks are needle sharp and aim to keep as little slackline between the lure and rod tip as possible, so it’s easier to respond to bites and hook the fish.
+Braid is much more sensitive than mono or fluorocarbon, so bites are easily felt, and hookups are firm. … When using fluorocarbon, be sure that all hooks are needle sharp and aim to keep as little slack line between the lure and rod tip as possible, so it’s easier to respond to bites and hook the fish.

 How many yards of fishing line should I put on my reel?

-Always use double max casting distance.
-So, 200 yards provides you space to make an excellent cast of 100 yards.
+Always use double the max casting distance.
+So, 200 yards provides you with space to make an excellent cast of 100 yards.
 Less than 100 yards of the reel may be left on the spool.
 When you are going to purchase a braided line, you need to choose the 300-yard spools and put the entire spool onto the reel.

 Is 15 lb line too heavy?